csleong98/MyPlanet/README.md

-# space_website
+# My Planet
-A simple hacktoberfest project that enable contributors to upload Space related articles to the website.
-Contributors are also free to code in additional content like videos or games related to Space.
+A simple hacktoberfest project that enable contributors to build their own static HTML page that tells a characteristics of a planet.
+People can also create their own planet and tell the story of their own planet.
+(For example: the species, the weather conditions on the planet, how to travel to the planet, etc.)

 # Instructions:
 1. Fork this repository as your own